 (video by Shindy Media):

 Mama's Kitchen delivers three nutritional meals a day, seven days a week at no charge to men, women and children living with AIDS or cancer.
-Additionally, Mama's Kitchen provides pantry services (Mama's Pantry) to people affected by AIDS.
-Through these services, we are able to provide food, compassion and hope to over 1,300 people annually living throughout San Diego County.
+Additionally, Mama's Kitchen provides pantry services (Mama's Pantry) and nutrition education to people affected by AIDS.
+Through these services, we are able to provide food, compassion and hope to over 1,400 people annually living throughout San Diego County.

 Mama’s Kitchen was established in 1990 by Laurie Leonard.
 Laurie was a volunteer at a pantry for people living with AIDS, and noticed shoppers were becoming homebound—too weak to shop for or cook food.
 She enlisted a group of volunteers to help prepare and deliver free, home-cooked meals to people suffering from AIDS.
 Laurie had lost her brother to AIDS, and chose to name the organization “Mama’s Kitchen” to honor her mother, Edie.